Labonneguigue/Machine-Learning/README.md

 ![ScreenShot](Images/rr-prediction.tiff)

 I obtain this graph where the input data is in blue, the predicted output from test data is in red.
 What seems to be a green line is a plane cutting through the space.
-We can se that each predicted output are superposed with this plane as it is plotted using the learned parameters wRR.
+We can see that each predicted output are superposed with this plane as it is plotted using the learned parameters wRR.
 Here the dimension of the input data is only 2 to create a meaningful plot but obviously it can be extended to any dimension.

 ![ScreenShot](Images/rr-graph.png)